marvedventures/little-lemon-app-part2/README.md

 ### Useful resources

-- [React Native Docs](https://reactnative.dev/docs/stylesheet) - This helped me for all the neccessary React Native styles.
+- [React Native Docs (StyleSheet) ](https://reactnative.dev/docs/stylesheet) - This helped me for all the neccessary React Native styles.
 I really liked their documentation and will use it going forward.
+- [React Native Docs (FlatList) ](https://reactnative.dev/docs/flatlist) - This helped me for lazy loading the Menu Lists.

 ## Author